-The process of monitoring your campaign's analytics will depend largely on what email marketing service you use to send your campaigns.
-What's important is that your marketing team consistently tracks its performance and recognizes any major changes in conversions.
-[To help you find the right solution for your business, you can check out our reviews of the best email marketing services.]
+The process of monitoring your campaign's analytics will depend largely on the email marketing service you use to send your campaigns.
+The best email marketing services help you consistently track a campaign's performance and recognize any significant changes in conversions.

 There's no doubt that email marketing is crucial to a business's growth and success.
 Through email, your business can communicate with subscribers, collect feedback and nurture leads until they turn into loyal, paying customers.
 How will you refine your next email marketing campaign to improve user engagement?